justjev/BoringBananasCompany/README.md

 ### Stock Example NFT collection tutorial!

+Generic steps are below: (to be updated)

+Pick a name, buy a web domain and an email on that domain, you will need it to successfully name your token on etherscan.

+set up ipfs and get keys? still not sure on this one how it works

+generate your art and metadata using the ipfs keys

+create an infura account

+create a new api on infura

+create a metamask wallet -SAVE THIS INFORMATION FOREVER.
+PUT IT ON A PEICE OF STEEL AND KEEP IT IN YOUR SAFE.

+buy ethereum and send it to your metamask wallet -not sure how much it takes to launch a contract successfully yet

+create an env file with your infura api key, and your private key.
+MAKE SURE YOU USE THE GITIGNORE FILE TO IGNORE YOUR ENV FILE.

+replace all boring bananas text with stock example -matching case - in all files in this repository

+build your website - i am still unsure how the javascript works on this for the minting functions

+use remixd to compile and deploy your contract- you will use the web3 option to link it to your metamask wallet

+go to your contract address on etherscan, create account, claim and name your token, upload your contract to verify source

+launch your website

+advertise your nft

 The website is made with Next.js + Tailwind CSS Example

 Type `yarn` on main folder to install the requirements. `yarn dev` to start running on your computer (localhost:3000).